ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

 ``toString`` method to get a ``String`` representation of the ``Student`` object.
 The ``toString`` method will return a ``String`` that is then printed out.
-Watch how the control moves to the ``toString`` method and then comes back to ``main`` in the |Java visualizer| or by using the Code Lens button.
+Watch how the control moves to the ``toString`` method and then comes back to ``main`` in the Java visualizer by using the Show CodeLens button.

 .. activecode:: StudentToString
   :language: java